-When a stream of light falls on a metal atom, like iron, some of the light gets absorbed into the electromagnetic field of the atom and is used to energize electrons to higher orbital states, but some of the light is not needed and is then reflected away from the atom.
-It is this reflection of light that becomes visible to our eyes as colour.
-We literally see what flies off the cuff.
-But the light that had to be absorbed for the sake of Red lies so deep in the bosom of the atom that we can almost say, that must be the heart of Red.
-(There you’ll find all the other colours on the colour wheel except of course Red.
-Mixing these together without Red, you’ll find the warm Umber heart of Red, which he 2] has left behind.)
+When a stream of light falls on a metal atom, like iron, some light is absorbed into the electromagnetic field of the metal atom to energize electrons to higher orbital states, but some of the light is not needed and is reflected away from the atom.
+It is this reflection of light that we see as colour.

 I contemplated Red, that passionate man whose blood pumps red in his veins, who would do anything for you, he’ll even engage in toxic toil for you, wear a mask and loose his soul for you.
 Until that one day when he sits up in his leaves, knowing that he can’t take it anymore and cries ‘Lord, this is not who I am!’

 - Tyson N.D, Goldsmith D, 2014, Origins, fourteen billion years of cosmic evolution.
 1st ed.